valancej/openshift-install/3.11/anchore-enterprise/README.md

 #### Anchore Feeds

 It can take some time to fetch all of the vulnerability feeds from the upstream data sources.
-Check on the status of feeds:
+Check on the status of feeds via Anchore CLI:

 ```
 $ anchore-cli --url http://anchore-engine-anchore-enterprise.apps.54.84.147.202.nip.io/v1 --u admin --p foobar system feeds list